Driving in Europe: Top Tips for Happy & Safe Travel

 I guarantee you’ll feel incredibly relieved to have returned the car and survived another car trip without incident.

-On our trip in fall 2022, we flew to Amsterdam and spent two days in the center of the city.
+On a recent trip to Europe, we flew to Amsterdam and spent two days in the center of the city.
 We then caught a taxi directly to the Renault office about twenty minutes away and picked up our Renault Dacia Duster.
 Eight weeks and many, many kilometers later, we dropped the car at the Renault office on the outskirts of Milan, took a cab into the city, enjoyed two days touring Milan, then flew home.

 Go open-jaw in Europe